 Water quality influences the distribution of SAV and the absence of SAV within the Anacostia River can be explained by high turbidity (USGS 2006a).
 No wetland management techniques are being proposed to improve water quality as part of the no action alternative, and therefore, continued negligible impacts to SAV in the park are anticipated as a result of the no action alternative because no observable change in the distribution of SAV is expected.
-Although improvements to wetlands and thus water quality are expected from alternatives B and C, limited SAV currently exists in Anacostia Park and any improvement in water quality is not expected to cause a perceptible change for SAV species.
+Although improvements to wetlands and thus water quality are expected from alternatives B and C, limited SAV currently exists in Anacostia Park around Kingman Marsh.
+Any improvement in water quality is not expected to cause a perceptible change for SAV species, even if there was a reduction in the resident Canada goose population.
 Therefore, impacts to SAV from the no action alternative and all management alternatives are negligible due to the limited SAV that currently exist in the Anacostia River within the park and because no observable change in the distribution of SAV is expected.
+This plan/EIS is designed to protect existing SAV resources; the establishment of new areas of SAV is outside of the scope of this plan/EIS.